wenhuchen/HDSA-Dialog/README.md

 # HDSA-Dialog
 This is the code and data for ACL 2019 long paper "Semantically Conditioned Dialog Response Generation via Hierarchical Disentangled Self-Attention".
+The up-to-date version is in [http://arxiv.org/abs/1905.12866](http://arxiv.org/abs/1905.12866).

 The full architecture is displayed as below:
 <p>